accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/environnement-de-test.md

 The assistive technology versions to be used will be either the latest available on the operating system selected, or the previous version.

-To test a website on a mobile terminal, the test environment must include one of the following two complementary combinations:
+To test a website on a mobile device, the test environment must include one of the following two complementary combinations:

 <div class="fr-table fr-table--bordered">
     <table>
-        <caption>Mobile terminal test environment - Combination 1</caption>
+        <caption>Mobile device test environment - Combination 1</caption>
         <thead>
         <tr>
             <th scope="col">Operating system</th>